aacer0/boost_unipd/content/publication/JCP1123/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *Nuclear Instruments and Method A*
+publication: In *The Journal of Chemical Physics*
 publication_short:

 abstract: >